 If surfing isn’t your thing and you’re more into organic coffee, locally grown cuisine, hand-dyed garments, upcycled artisan crafts and yoga, then Raglan is also your happy place!
 You could easily spend a few hours enjoying a long brunch in the shadow of huge Phoenix palm trees, or wandering the intriguing shops in search of that special souvenir.

-Upon arrival in Raglan, we’ll take a sunset cruise on the harbour and you’ll see the local pancake rocks.
+Upon arrival at our Raglan tour stop, we’ll take a sunset cruise on the harbour and you’ll see the local pancake rocks.
 Similar to Punakaiki in the South Island, these intriguing compressed rock structures were formed over millions of years.

 Bridal Veil Falls